Here I am back with the “numbers” belonging to the second big event in the western Alps when the summer is almost at his end: the TOR DES GEANTS.

 Andrea De Filippo

-Note: this data were originally posted on my personal Facebook page in September 2018.
+Note: these data were originally posted on my personal Facebook page in September 2018.